 ADA compliance is good for your SEO.
 Search engine crawlers are becoming more intelligent and can crawl pages in the same way that human beings do.
 With the WCAG specifying the importance of accessibility of screen readers, your SEO might benefit if the crawler finds that it meets the set guidelines.
 This implies that your site appeals to users better and thus enhance your SEO efforts.

 The number of lawsuits companies are being hit with over the last few years is increasing exponentially, and they can drag your business down and soil its reputation.
 Some of these lawsuits are about simple web design changes that you can make and ensure that you are on the right side of the law.
 Avoid penalties that will take a huge financial toll on your business and stay compliant.

 All the essential things surrounding ADA compliance and where it came from have been discussed.
-It is vital to make sure that your site is well designed according to the specifications and for the benefit of the people with disabilities who might want to access your services from time to time.
+It is vital to make sure that your site is well designed according to the specifications and for the benefit of the people with disabilities who might want to access your services.

 Get Your Site ADA Compliant

 PERC ADA Compliance™ Plugin – Below 50 PagesFrom: $59.95 / month and a $495.00 sign-up fee Select options

 PERC ADA Compliance™ Plugin – Below 500 Pages$1,495.00 / year and a $1,495.00 sign-up fee Sign Up Now

 PERC ADA Compliance™ Plugin – Below 1000 Pages$1,495.00 / year and a $2,995.00 sign-up fee Sign Up Now